ATOMNFT/Marauder-T-display-TTGO/README.md

   along with all the pcaps and other files captured.</b>

   ### SD Setup for T-Display
-  If you flashed from the <a href=https://atomnft.github.io/Marauder-T-display-TTGO/flash0.html>Marauder T-display flash tool</a> or built from <a href=https://github.com/ATOMNFT/Marauder-T-display-TTGO>Marauder T-display</a> then you must create a folder titled "portals" or drop the "portals" folder in this repo on the root of your sd card.
+  If you flashed from the <a href=https://atomnft.github.io/Marauder-T-display-TTGO/flash0.html>Marauder T-display flash tool</a> or built from <a href=https://github.com/ATOMNFT/Marauder-T-display-TTGO>Marauder T-display</a> then you must create a folder titled "portals" or drop the "portals" folder in this repo on the root of your sd card after unzipping it.

   <br>

   <b>The folder titled "portals is to be added to the root of your sd card.
 It contains the ap.config file, a file titled "index.html", and a few smaller sized portals.
-Download the zip file and unzip it.
+Download the 7z file and unzip it.
 Drag or copy/paste the folder titled "portals" to the root of your sd card. </b>

   <br>